 2) Dr. Murray Banks – What You Can Learn From the Kinsey Report

 Those of you familiar with The Kinsey Report probably did not see this coming.
 Some of you however maybe be in the dark, and are wondering, what is The Kinsey Report?
 In short, The Kinsey Report is “two scholarly books on human sexual behavior.”
 The first report being written in 1948, and the second in 1953.
 The reports were immediately controversial, both within the scientific community and the general public.
 Why?
 Simply because they challenged conventional beliefs about sexuality and discussed subjects that had been previously taboo.
 Furthermore, the validity of Kinsey’s finding where challenged being that before this research he had been a zoologist at Indiana University, and many questioned his ability to properly research sex, gender, and reproduction, let alone reinvent the proverbial wheel.
-All that aside, Kinsey’s findings have proved to be invaluable, if not flawed, with his work considered pioneering in this field and is some of the most well-known sex research of all time.
+All that aside, Kinsey’s findings have proved to be invaluable, if not flawed, with his work considered pioneering in this field and are some of the most well-known sex research of all time.
 So, if I’ve piqued your interest, or if you already harbored an interest in this sort of thing, to begin with, then you definitely should go out and find yourself a copy of What You Can Learn From The Kinsey Report.
 Released in 1956, on the Audio Masterworks label.
 While it’s not for everyone, it’s definitely supremely interesting, and nothing less than a wonderful conversation piece.